-Alternative 1 - No Action: The almost constant dredging required to maintain the historic route may result in negative effects on marine species by disturbing feeding, mating, spawning, and other behaviors, however this would only occur within the localized area of the dredge.
+The almost constant dredging required to maintain the historic route may result in negative effects on marine species by disturbing feeding, mating, spawning, and other behaviors, however this would only occur within the localized area of the dredge.
 The surrounding habitat of the Hatteras Inlet area would remain unaffected by the dredge and is expected to provide sufficient shelter, feeding areas, and spawning grounds for species to thrive.

-Alternative 2 - Maintenance of the horseshoe route between 1 October and 31 March: Each dredging event during the months of October and March is expected to be short term: for pipeline dredges, contracts would occur once every 3-5 years and last for approximately 30-45 days; for government-owned dredges, events would last from 3 days to 3 weeks and would occur multiple times of year, even in the summer months with agency coordination.
+Alternative 2 - Maintenance of the horseshoe route between 1 October and 31 March with permission required for hot spot dredging outside of that timeframe:

+Each dredging event during the months of October and March is expected to be short term: for pipeline dredges, contracts would occur once every 3-5 years and last for approximately 30-45 days; for government-owned dredges, events would last from 3 days to 3 weeks and would occur multiple times of year, even in the summer months with agency coordination.
 Disturbances would be minor within a very localized area around the dredging and placement areas, of which nekton can avoid.
 Areas expected to require regular dredging would consist of only about 2% of the overall corridor.

 Therefore, these disturbance events are not expected to adversely impact fish, marine mammals, or marine reptiles in the area.